MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intro-to-file-collaboration.md

 As a global or SharePoint admin for your organization, you have a couple of options for managing SharePoint sites and settings:

 - **New SharePoint admin center**.
 In the new SharePoint admin center, you can create and delete sites, manage site settings, and manage organization-level settings for SharePoint and OneDrive.
 The **Active sites** page of the SharePoint admin center lets you view the SharePoint sites in your organization, including communication sites and sites that belong to Microsoft 365 Groups.
 It also lets you sort and filter sites, search for a site, and create new sites.
-[Get started with the new SharePoint admin center](/sharepoint/get-started-new-admin-center).
+[Get started with the new SharePoint admin center](https://docs.microsoft.com/sharepoint/get-started-new-admin-center).

     ![The Active Sites page in the SharePoint admin center](media/2a18e27e-47ba-4370-8d91-cb6d75d746b5.png)

 - **Microsoft PowerShell**.
 The SharePoint Online Management Shell is a PowerShell module that lets you run command-line operations.
 It makes performing batch operations more efficient, and is the only way to perform some management tasks in SharePoint and OneDrive.
-[Get started with the SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online?view=sharepoint-ps).
+[Get started with the SharePoint Online Management Shell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/connect-sharepoint-online?view=sharepoint-ps).

 ## Prerequisites

 **Purchase and assign licenses**.
 SharePoint comes with Microsoft 365 plans and Office 365 plans.
 It also comes as a standalone plan.
-For more info about the features available in each plan, see the [SharePoint service description](/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-service-description).
+For more info about the features available in each plan, see the [SharePoint Online service description](https://docs.microsoft.com/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-service-description).
 Some security features, such as Azure Information Protection, require an E3 or E5 plan.
 Cloud App Security, Advanced Threat Protection, Customer Lockbox, Customer Key, Advanced eDiscovery.
-For info, [see Office 365 platform service description](/office365/servicedescriptions/office-365-platform-service-description/office-365-platform-service-description).
+For info, [see Office 365 platform service description](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-platform-service-description).

 **Assign the SharePoint admin role**.
 Users assigned this role will have access to the SharePoint admin center and can change organization-level SharePoint and OneDrive settings, create and delete sites, and change site owners and other site settings.
-[Learn more about the SharePoint admin role](/sharepoint/sharepoint-admin-role).
+[Learn more about the SharePoint admin role](https://docs.microsoft.com/sharepoint/sharepoint-admin-role).

 **Estimate and test your network bandwidth**.
 Before you roll out Microsoft 365 in your organization, make sure that your network is set up for optimum performance.
-[Network planning and performance tuning](/office365/enterprise/network-planning-and-performance).
-Before you deploy the sync app, make sure you also [estimate the bandwidth users will need for syncing](/onedrive/network-utilization-planning).
+[Network planning and performance tuning](https://docs.microsoft.com/office365/enterprise/network-planning-and-performance).
+Before you deploy the sync app, make sure you also [estimate the bandwidth users will need for syncing](https://docs.microsoft.com/onedrive/network-utilization-planning).

 ## Limitations

-- For info about SharePoint limits, see the [SharePoint service description](/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).
+- For info about SharePoint limits, see the [SharePoint service description](https://docs.microsoft.com/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).

 - For info about file name, size, and type limits when using the OneDrive sync app, see [Invalid file names and file types](https://support.office.com/article/64883a5d-228e-48f5-b3d2-eb39e07630fa).